Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 When you legally separate from your spouse, this usually means you’re no longer living together as a married couple, but you haven’t gone through the formal divorce process yet.
 Domestic relations laws are different in each state, so it’s important to learn what rules apply to you based on where you live.

 In Virginia, establishing a separation date is important for several reasons.
 After all, the separation date:

 - Determines when you can file for divorce in no-fault cases.

-Marriages don’t always end abruptly; sometimes they fizzle out, making it difficult to pinpoint the precise moment when you both knew it was over.
+Marriages don’t always end abruptly; sometimes they fizzle out, making it difficult to pinpoint the precise day when you both knew it was over.
 However, the sooner you declare that you’re separated, the faster you can work toward finalizing the end of your marriage.
 Here are your options for establishing a date of separation in a Virginia divorce.

 Enter into a “Separation Agreement” with Your Spouse

 Unlike many other states, Virginia doesn’t have a formal status for legal separation in no-fault divorces.
 Therefore, the best way to establish a date of separation is to sign a separation agreement or property settlement agreement with your spouse.
-This unequivocally proves the exact day you separated with no intention to reconcile.
+This unequivocally states the exact day you separated with no intention to reconcile.

 Announce Your Intention to Seek a Divorce After Moving Out